Providing Professional Services

 See: CyberCoders jobs.

-- LinkedIn may not be limited to the technology profession.
+LinkedIn may not be limited to the technology profession.
 However, the technology field did adopt and use LinkedIn before many other professions followed the lead.
+People interested in getting involved in the technology field are perhaps even more likely, compared to the rest of the general public, to have a good LinkedIn profile be helpful.

 Other resources may be less specific to technical jobs.